uneeb123/book/chapter2 - cryptofinance/why/why.md

 # Why you should care about cryptocurrency?

 I was sitting in a meeting with an angel investor in Seattle at one of the WeWork locations.
 After exchanging quick intros, we jumped straight to business.
-I was giving him my spiel about how I am working on a cryptocurrency wallet when he cut me off and asked:
+I gave him the spiel about the cryptocurrency wallet I was working on when he cut me off and asked:

 > I have a very basic question for you.
 Why should I care?
 It's volatile.
 I can't use it to buy coffee.
 It takes an hour to purchase anything.
 It's only used for speculation.

 I muttered a few unconvincing sentences, attempting my best to persuade him to take me more seriously.
 I was somewhat successful in the sense that he did promise a follow-up meeting.
-But I knew he was right.
+But I never went back.
+He was right.
 I didn't have the answers.
 It just wasn't meant for transactions.
 I had just quit my job at Amazon to pursue a track in cryptocurrency.
 I wasn't just going to drop the ball and accept defeat.
 There had to be some compelling use-cases for cryptocurrency.
 For the next few months or so, I tried to get a better understanding of what is going on.

-In my investigations in the proceeding year, not only did I understand why there is so much enthusiasm among Bitcoiners, I was also astounded by the fact that in the upcoming years, it might impact every individual on earth.
-Just as the Internet had done before.
-I believe I found the answers that I needed.
-I would also like to share them with the wider audience.
-I solemnly believe that cryptocurrency is one of the most inspiring movement of recent times and to really understand what is going on, we have to take a quick tour of economics and finance.
+In my investigations in the proceeding year, not only did I understood why there was so much enthusiasm among Bitcoiners, but I was also astounded by the impact cryptocurrency was going to have that I felt most people were oblivious to.
+Just as the Internet.
+But different this time around.
+I do believe I found the answers that I needed.
+Now I want to share them with you all.
+You be the judge.
+I solemnly believe that cryptocurrency is a remarkable feat of humankind and to really understand what is going on, we have to take a quick tour of economics and finance.
 We are truly on a cusp of something revolutionary.

 <img src="tweet.png" alt="Globalist" width="600"/>